RobertCurry0216/pp-lib/README.md

 # pp-lib

-The Playdate-Platformer Library is a library to make creating a platformer game for the playdate easy, while including all the things that make jumping feel good.
+The Playdate-Platformer Library is a comprehensive library that simplifies the process of creating platformer games for the Playdate.
+It includes all the necessary components to ensure smooth and satisfying jumping mechanics.

 - [Install](#install)
 - [QuickStart](#quick-start)